yungshenglu/LeetCode/LC-167/README.md

-# LC-167 - Two Sum II - Input array is sorted
+# LC-167 - Two Sum II - Input Array is Sorted

 Given an array of integers that is already **sorted in ascending order**, find two numbers such that they add up to a specific target number.